freshOS/freshOS.github.io/README.md

 *"Just want to say I love your different solutions.
 It's smart clean and easy to use."*
 Florent Douine - iOS Developer

+*"Loving this library so far :)"*
+MadnessJax - Github User

+*"Thank you for your work, this library made me want to code my views (instead of using IB)"*
+pikanezi - Github User

 # Support/Contact
 You can raise a github issue on the project you need support with or contact us at [sachadso@gmail.com](sachadso@gmail.com)